aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

 network slice, with a specific commitment.
 An IETF network slice may be composed of network slices from underlying network domains that include OTN, in a combination of hierarchical (recursive) or sequential (stitched) manner.
-In this case, an OTN network slice is essentially a realization of an IETF network slice in OTN network domains.
+In this case, an OTN slice is essentially a realization of an IETF network slice in OTN network domains.

 # Framework for OTN slicing